 Representation Within ASHA

-- The SIG 4 Coordinator represents the Fluency Special Interest Group within the ASHA Board of Special Interest Group Coordinators.
+- The SIG 4 Coordinator represents the Special Interest Group on Fluency and Fluency Disorders within the ASHA Board of Special Interest Group Coordinators.

 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.